cerbio/codeready/README.md

 - It is defined from the official IBM image [websphere-traditional](https://hub.docker.com/r/ibmcom/websphere-traditional/).
 - Copies the project code locally (mountSources = true) to access the scripts used to control the Websphere server and deploy the application artifacts.
 - Defines a _Init default profile_ command to enable a default profile for WebSphere.
-- Defines a _Deploy_ command to deploy the artifacts published by the build in the _'work/config'_ folder into the Websphere application server.
+- Defines a _Deploy (App & Config)_ command to deploy the artifacts published by the build in the _'work/config'_ folder into the Websphere application server.
+- Defines an _Update (App-fast deploy)_ command to redeploy the EAR file for fast code update.
-- Defines a _Start_ command to start the Websphere application server.
+- Defines a _Start server_ command to start the Websphere application server.
-- Define a _Stop_ command to stop the Websphere application server.
+- Defines a _Stop server_ command to stop the Websphere application server.

 ## How the _Deploy_ command works